hsemple/pythongis_tutorials/docs/source/strings_lists.rst

-Strings can be stored as variables:
+Strings can be stored as variables, e.g.,:

    >>> y = 'Hello' is the same as "Hello".